Continuous Chain of Thought Enables Parallel Exploration and Reasoning: Introduction

-\begin{itemize}[leftmargin=*] \item \textbf{Mechanistic and theoretical study of CoT2:} We quantify the benefits of CoT2 along two directions.
-First, we examine the problem of \emph{Minimum Non-Negative Sum} (MNNS) as a generalization of the classical Subset Sum problem.
-These problems, as well as related tasks like ProntoQA \citep{saparov2022language}, inherently benefit from parallel search capability.
-We show that a single layer transformer can solve MNNS using CoT2, showcasing the capability of transformers to track and expand multiple reasoning traces in latent space.
-Complementing this, under a certain trajectory decoupling assumption, we provide a theoretical study of CoT2 decoding methods \begin{itemize} \item \textbf{Base CoT2:} deterministic inference which creates and feeds continuous tokens using full softmax output at each step (Sec.~\ref{sec:problem-setup}\&\ref{sec:continuous-sft}); \item \textbf{CoT2-MTS (multi-token sampling):} our method which samples $K$ discrete tokens from softmax and averages them to form a continuous token (Sec.~\ref{sec:RL}); \end{itemize} and standard CoT which is a special case of CoT2-MTS with $K=1$.
-We show that base CoT2 tracks and aggregates all reasoning paths whereas CoT2-MTS strictly generalizes CoT by tracking $K$ paths; and establish the sample complexity benefits of the CoT2 methods.
+On the statistical side, we study CoT2 decoding methods: \textbf{(i) Base CoT2:} deterministic inference which creates and feeds continuous tokens using raw softmax output at each step (Sec.~\ref{sec:problem-setup}\&\ref{sec:continuous-sft}); and \textbf{CoT2-MTS (multi-token sampling):} budget-constrained method which samples and averages $K$ discrete tokens to form a continuous token (Sec.~\ref{sec:RL}); and standard CoT, which is a special case of MTS with $K=1$.
+Under suitable conditions, we first prove that base CoT2 tracks the ``\emph{ideal state}'' by aggregating all reasoning paths, whereas MTS provides an unbiased but noisy estimate of this ``\emph{ideal state}''.
+Finally, Prop.~\ref{prop:sample-complexity} establishes that the MTS estimate is as powerful as aggregating the outputs of $K$ standard CoT trajectories.
+In plain language, this formalizes that CoT2 with a budget $K$ can be just as expressive as self-consistency prompting with $K$ traces.

-\item \textbf{Supervision and reinforcement for CoT2:} We introduce the continuous supervision strategy CSFT for CoT2 models to explicitly track multiple teacher traces in parallel by fitting a target softmax map of the empirical distribution of tokens within the trace.
-Our method also reveals fundamental tradeoffs between the CoT2 accuracy and the embedding dimension.
-Complementing this, we introduce policy optimization methods for CoT2 (Section \ref{sec:RL}).
-We propose \emph{MTS} as our primary strategy, which samples and composes K discrete tokens at each forward pass to control the level of parallelism.
-We also introduce a purely continuous sampling scheme over the probability simplex.
-Experiments on the MNNS, ProntoQA, and ProsQA tasks demonstrate that GRPO-based RL with CoT2 further improves the accuracy over SFT or CSFT (see Section \ref{results sec}).
-This demonstrates that the RL phase helps the model better prioritize relevant reasoning traces and unlocks a promising strategy for training CoT2-based language models.
+\item \textbf{Reinforcement learning for CoT2:} We introduce policy optimization methods for CoT2 (Sec. \ref{sec:RL}).
+Our primary strategy \emph{MTS} samples and composes K discrete tokens at each forward pass to control the level of parallelism.
+We also introduce a purely continuous sampling scheme over the probability simplex via Dirichlet sampling.
+Experiments on the MNNS, ProntoQA, and ProsQA tasks show that GRPO-based RL with CoT2 further improves the accuracy over SFT or CSFT (Sec. \ref{results sec}).
+This demonstrates that the RL phase helps the model better prioritize relevant reasoning traces and offers a promising strategy for training CoT2-based language models.

 \end{itemize}